A Hierarchical Multilevel Markov Chain Monte Carlo Algorithm with Applications to Uncertainty Quantification in Subsurface Flow: Standard Markov chain Monte Carlo

 \section{Standard Markov chain Monte Carlo}

-We will start in this section with a review of the standard Metropolis Hastings algorithm, described in a general context.
-We denote by {$\theta := (\theta_i)_{i=1}^R$} the $\RR^R$--valued random input vector to the model, and denote by {$X := (X_j)_{j=1}^M = X(\theta)$} the $\RR^M$--valued random output.
-Let further {$Q_{M,R} = \mathcal G(X)$} be some linear or non--linear functional of $X$.
-We shall often refer to $M$ as the {\em discretisation level} of the model.
+We will start with a review of the standard Metropolis Hastings algorithm, described in a general context.
+For ease of presentation, we leave a precise mathematical description of our model problem until Section \ref{sec:mod}.
+We denote by $\theta := (\theta_i)_{i=1}^R$ the $\RR^R$--valued random input vector to the model, and denote by $X := (X_j)_{j=1}^M = X(\theta)$ the $\RR^M$--valued random output.
+Let further $Q_{M,R} = \mathcal G(X)$ be some linear or non--linear functional of $X$.

-{We consider} the setting where we have some real-world dynamic data (or {\em observations}) $F_\mathrm{obs}$ available, and want to incorporate this information into our simulation in order to reduce the overall uncertainty.
-The data $F_\mathrm{obs}$ usually corresponds to another linear or non-linear functional $\mathcal F$ of the model output.
 In the context of groundwater flow modelling, this could for example be the value of the pressure or the Darcy flux at or around a given point in the computational domain, or the outflow over parts of the boundary.
+In practice, both $\theta$ and $X$ are often finite dimensional approximations of infinite dimensional objects, and an underlying "true" model is recovered as $M, R \rightarrow \infty$.
+We shall therefore refer to $M$ as the {\em discretisation level} of the model.
+For more details see Section \ref{sec:mod}.

+We consider the setting where we have some real-world data (or {\em observations}) $F_\mathrm{obs}$ available, and want to incorporate this information into our simulation in order to reduce the overall uncertainty.
+The data $F_\mathrm{obs}$ is assumed to be finite dimensional, with $F_\mathrm{obs} \in \R^m$ for some $m \in \mathbb N$, and usually corresponds to another linear or non-linear functional $\mathcal F(X)$ of the model output.